aisyapsari/TUGAS-SKILVUL/05-git/tugas3/README.md

 7. What git command deletes a branch?
 Answer: To delete a branch with git branch -d <branch>

 8. What does the git diff command do?
-(Putri)
 Answer :
 The git diff command tells us in detail what changes occurred between two Git reference points.
 By default, when we run git diff without any arguments, Git will print the changes that occurred between the working tree and HEAD.
 The information printed by Git is actually very informative, but sometimes we miss it because we only care about adding and subtracting data in our code.